ErichDylus/Open-Source-Law/forms/legal/Single Member LLC Operating Agreement.md

     (a)	This Agreement and the rights and liabilities of the parties hereunder shall be governed by and determined in accordance with the laws of the State of [STATE OF ORGANIZATION].
 If any provision of this Agreement shall be invalid or unenforceable, such invalidity or unenforceability shall not affect the other provisions of this Agreement, which shall remain in full force and effect.

     (b)	The captions in this Agreement are for convenience only and are not to be considered in construing this Agreement.
 All pronouns shall be deemed to be the masculine, feminine, neuter, singular or plural as the identity of the person or persons may require.
-References to a person or persons shall include partnerships, corporations, limited liability companies, unincorporated associations, trusts, estates and other types of entities as applicable.
+References to a person or persons shall include partnerships, corporations, limited liability companies, unincorporated associations, foundations, cooperatives, trusts, estates and other types of entities as applicable.

     (c)	This Agreement sets forth the entire agreement of the parties hereto with respect to the subject matter hereof.
 It is the intention of the Member that this Agreement shall be the sole agreement of the parties, and, except to the extent a provision of this Agreement provides for the incorporation of federal income tax rules or is expressly prohibited or ineffective under the Statutes, this Agreement shall govern even when inconsistent with, or different from, the provisions of any applicable law or rule.
 To the extent any provision of this Agreement is prohibited or otherwise ineffective under the Statutes, such provision shall be considered to be ineffective to the smallest degree possible in order to make this Agreement effective under the Statutes.